Vyral/nick-kellar-blog/_posts/2016-12-29-whats-happening-in-the-baltimore--carroll-county-market.md

 {% include youtube.html %}

 Now that the election is finally over, a lot of people have been asking how the market is performing.
-Are we in a buyer’s market or a seller’s market?&nbsp;
+Are we in a buyer’s market or a seller’s market?

 **First of all, it’s really important to understand that our market is impacted by the seasons**.
 In the spring, the market has more of a frenetic pace and is definitely considered a seller’s market.
 Starting in mid-summer, the market starts to slow down, and we usually have more of a buyer’s market in the third and fourth quarters.

 So, what’s going on with inventory?
 There is not a lot of new inventory coming on the market right now.
 If you are a buyer, you have probably noticed that there aren’t many new options to choose from.
-Homes that are currently on the market are sitting a little longer and aren’t getting the same amount of activity they were before the election, so some of those listings are starting to go stale.&nbsp;
+Homes that are currently on the market are sitting a little longer and aren’t getting the same amount of activity they were before the election, so some of those listings are starting to go stale.

 **How do we measure whether or not a listing is getting stale****?** We use something called the absorption rate, which looks at the current sales pace versus the amount of active inventory.
-In short, if no other new homes came on the market, how long would it take to sell all of our current inventory?&nbsp;
+In short, if no other new homes came on the market, how long would it take to sell all of our current inventory?

 According to industry standards, four to six months of inventory is a balanced market.
 Anything less than three months is considered a seller’s market, and anything more than six months is a buyer’s market.
 In a seller’s market, homes sell quickly because there is low inventory and high demand.
 In a buyer’s market, homes aren’t selling as fast as new homes come on the market.